SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 your game’s standard currency) retrieved and returned to the safety of a town or your base of operations.

-Optional: Characters level up after playing a certain number of adventures at their current level, and this number of adventures is often some multiple of their current level.
+Optionally, characters can level up after playing a certain number of adventures at their current level, and this number of adventures is often some multiple of their current level.
 For example, if your multiple was 5, a character would go from being level 2 to level 3